 Famous Saints of Saivism

-They brought Hinduism out of the closed door policy of Brahminism, and the exclusive domain of the priestly class, into the open, by taking religion to the masses and teaching them the path of selfless devotion as a way of salvation.
+They brought Hinduism out of the orthodox constraints of Brahminism and the exclusive confinement of knowledge and teachings to higher castes, into the open, by taking religion to the masses and teaching them the path of selfless devotion as a way of salvation.
 They countered the attacks from monastic religions like Buddhism and Jainism, and defied the social order of their times by often initiating people from the lowest castes into Saivism.

-They created a body of entirely new religious literature, of great devotional merit and deep philosophical truths.
+These Saiva saints created a body of entirely new religious literature, of great devotional merit and deep philosophical truths.
 Just like many aspects of ancient Indian history, we have little information about the early Saiva saints who shaped Saivism into a great religious movement.
-We come across few names like the famous sage Agastya, Nakkiar and Kannappa.
-They probably lived during post Rigvedic and later Vedic periods.
-They were ardent devotees of Lord Siva, and remembered in the scriptures for their devotion and contribution to Saivism.
+We come across a few names like the famous sage Agastya, Nakkiar, and Kannappa.
+They probably lived during the post Rigvedic and later Vedic periods.
+They were ardent devotees of Lord Siva and remembered in the scriptures for their devotion and contribution to Saivism.

 Kannappa